-Overview of the Cite While You Write Process in OpenOffice Writer
+Overview of the Cite While You Write Process in Apple Pages

-Use Cite While You WriteTM (CWYW) with Apache OpenOffice Writer 3.x or 4.x to easily and quickly cite references and create a paper with properly formatted citations and a bibliography.
-Cite While You Write gives you access to EndNote references and formatting commands with an EndNote menu in Writer.
-See How to Cite While You Write with OpenOffice Writer.
+Use Cite While You WriteTM (CWYW) with Apple Pages to easily and quickly cite references and create a paper with properly formatted citations and a bibliography.
+Cite While You Write gives you access to EndNote references and formatting commands within Pages.
+See How to Cite While You Write in Apple Pages.

-You can start by inserting a citation into the document.
-Then, you can format the citation and a bibliography according to any one of thousands of styles.
-See Finding and Inserting Citations in OpenOffice Writer.
+Start by inserting a citation into the document.
+Cite While You Write technology formats the citation and creates a bibliography according to any one of thousands of styles.